Justification of Red List Category

 Conservation Actions Proposed

-Identify the location and number of remaining individuals and identify action required to prevent extinction.
-Continue to measure the frequency of diclofenac-treated carcasses available to vultures.
+Continue to measure the frequency of diclofenac and ketoprofen-treated carcasses available to vultures.
 Support the ban on the veterinary use of diclofenac, and support species management or restoration, as needed.
-Initiate public awareness and public support programmes.
-Monitor remaining populations, in particular continue conservation and research activities in Cambodia and Myanmar, and survey southern India where it is hoped vulture populations may not have crashed to the same extent that they have in the rest of the Subcontinent.
-Provide supplementary food sources where necessary for food-limited populations in South-East Asia.
+Strengthen public awareness and public support programmes, including providing veterinary camps and livestock management training (SAVE 2014).
+Monitor remaining populations, in particular continue activities in Cambodia and Myanmar.
+Monitor the sale of veterinary drugs, and contamination of ungulate carcasses/dead vultures (SAVE 2014).
+Provide supplementary food sources, with appropriately-sized carcasses, where necessary for food-limited populations (see Hille et al. 2016).
 Support captive breeding efforts at a number of separate centres with the aim of holding at least 150 pairs of each species in captivity (Johnson et al. 2008, Pain et al. 2008).
 Manage genetic stock in the captive-bred population (Bowden et al. 2012).
-Promote the immediate adoption of meloxicam as an alternative to diclofenac.
+Promote the immediate adoption of meloxicam as an alternative to diclofenac, and improve its availability (SAVE 2015).
 Test other non-steroidal anti-inflammatory drugs to identify additional safe alternative drugs to diclofenac and also other toxic ones.
-Two drugs, aceclofenac and ketoprofen, are known to be toxic to vultures, approximately another 10 drugs need to be tested (Galligan 2013).
+Four additional drugs, aceclofenac, nimesulide, flunixin and ketoprofen, are known to be toxic to vultures, and approximately another 10 drugs need to be tested (Galligan 2013, Cuthbert et al. 2016), and support bans for these vulture-toxic drugs.
+Attempt to fully implement a restriction in the size of diclofenac vials sold for human use to make them less practical to use for veterinary purposes and take action against companies that fail to comply with the diclofenac ban (Cuthbert et al. 2011, SAVE 2014).
+Promote Vulture Safe Zones, with expansion to include trans-boundary efforts as well as the opportunity for vulture-based ecotourism (SAVE 2014, 2015).
+Safeguard nesting areas from logging (SAVE 2014).
+Estimate the potential value of ecosystem services provided by vultures (SAVE 2014).

 75-85 cm.
 Medium-sized, dark vulture.
 Adult has blackish plumage, white neck-ruff, rump and underwing-coverts, silvery panel on upper surface of secondaries, dark head and neck, and rather short, heavy, mostly silver bill.
 Juvenile dark brown with prominent white shaft-streaks, especially below.
 White down on head and neck and usually a brownish nape- patch.
 Subadult drabber brown.
 Similar spp.
 Long-billed Vulture G. indicus has pale brown lesser and median coverts, dark brown remiges and pale brown, almost unstreaked, underparts.
 Voice Croaks, grunts, hisses and squeals at nest colonies, roosts and carcasses.